 From the Monastery, it’s time to walk over to the other major square in Piran, 1 May Square.
 In fact, this used to be the main square in Piran before Tartini Square was built.

 There are two restaurants in the square; the aforementioned Fritolin pri Cantini and the wonderful Gostilna Rostelin.
 The latter of these you can even glimpse the cooks making fresh pasta through the windows.

 If you want to take home some local gastronomic products, make sure to stop by GourmIstra which is located just off of the square.
 This shop has everything from local wine, olive oil and truffle products and the shop owner lets you taste everything to see if it’s something you’d want to buy.

 You can visit all of these sites and more on the Piran Walking Tour.
 This small-group tour runs at different frequencies depending on the season and accommodates a maximum of eight people.
-You can book the tour online and it is absolutely worth doing if you want some great historical context about this beautiful city.
+You can book the tour online and it is absolutely worth doing if you want some great historical context about this beautiful city from a travel guide.

 Get Lost in the Side Streets or Go Swimming